-The search engine is not a quick result method for promoting your cryptocurrency project, but be sure to expect lasting results in a long term.
+The search engine is not a quick result method for promoting your cryptocurrency project, but be sure to expect lasting results in the long term.

-A search engine optimization campaign can take up to 6 months to a year with appropriate professionals before you begin to see results.
-Search engine optimization takes much time to begin seeing results but remains one of the effective ways to get information to the right people.
+A search engine optimisation campaign can take up to 6 months to a year with appropriate professionals before you begin to see results.
+Search engine optimisation takes much time to start seeing results but remains one of the effective ways to get information to the right people.

-I wrote a comprehensive guide on how to start hacking your way around search engine optimization and I recommend you click the link below to get started.
+I wrote a comprehensive guide on how to start hacking your way around search engine optimisation, and I recommend you click the link below to get started.

 4. Influence Marketing.

-One factor that convinces people to purchase a product is the fact that such a product was recommended by someone they know.
+One factor that convinces people to purchase a product is that such a product was recommended by someone they know.

-Gone are the days when anyone would just randomly buy things on the internet just because they like it or feel it somewhat useful to them, now you need more than just a fancy social media page, website or a heavy paid social media advertising campaign to convert high paying customers, you need a voice that is trustworthy to speak for you, and this is where influence marketing comes into play.
+Gone are the days when anyone would just randomly buy things on the internet just because they like it or feel it somewhat valuable to them; now, you need more than just a fancy social media page, website or a heavy paid social media advertising campaign to convert high paying customers, you need a voice that is trustworthy to speak for you, and this is where influence marketing comes into play.

-There are so many products and services online that are also hunting for the attention of prospective customers just like your business is, the quickest way to get the attention of these prospective customers is to make use of an internet influencer.
+There are so many products and services online that are also hunting for the attention of prospective customers; just like your business is, the quickest way to get the attention of these future customers is to make use of an internet influencer.

-Most of the time, these influencers, might be on social media, bloggers and even on YouTube channels, most times they may even ask you to pay a certain fee for them to talk about your product.
+Most of the time, these influencers, might be on social media, bloggers, and even on YouTube channels; most times, they may even ask you to pay a specific fee to talk about your product.

-This approach remains one of the best because your cryptocurrency project is going to be mentioned by someone trusted and also with a huge community.
+This approach remains one of the best because your cryptocurrency project will be mentioned by someone trusted and with a vast community.

-For example, if you seeking an internet influencer for your cryptocurrency project, you need to be able to find someone who is a cryptocurrency expert with huge followership to do that for you.
+For example, suppose you seek an internet influencer for your cryptocurrency project.
+In that case, you need to be able to find someone who is a cryptocurrency expert with huge followership to do that for you.

 5. Use Telegram.

-I decided to take this point separately because I think Telegram has become a major tool used for promotion for cryptocurrency brands and companies.
+I decided to take this point separately because I think Telegram has become an essential tool for promoting cryptocurrency brands and companies.

-As little and Irellivant as the Telegram app might be, it has become yet a destination for cryptocurrency projects such as Binance, Solana and Etherum.
+As tiny and Irellivant as the Telegram app might be, it has become a destination for cryptocurrency projects such as Binance, Solana, and Ethereum.

 Telegram is a multi-platform messaging service founded by Russian entrepreneur Pavel Durov.
-It first rolled out on iOS and Android in late 2013, and now has an estimated 550 million monthly users.
+It first rolled out on iOS and Android in late 2013 and now has 550 million monthly users.
 Telegram’s user base tends to increase whenever a privacy scandal hits one of its larger competitors.

 What makes Telegram unique is its focus on privacy, encryption, and an open-source API.
-There are countless unofficial clients to go along with the official Telegram apps and web interface.
-It also allows multiple devices to use the same account (verified by SMS), and multiple accounts on the same device.
+There are countless unofficial clients with the official Telegram apps and web interface.
+It also allows multiple devices to use the same account (verified by SMS) and various reports on the same machine.

 Telegram’s core functionality is the same as most other messaging apps: You can message other Telegram users, create group conversations, call contacts, make video calls, and send files and stickers.
-However, there are a few specific features that make it work differently from other chat apps.
+However, a few specific features make it work differently from other chat apps.

-Telegram has become a multi-functional platform carrying the responsibility of more than just a chat app, it has been designed to reach out to more people than the regular social media platform such as Facebook, Twitter and many others.
+Telegram has become a multi-functional platform carrying the responsibility of more than just a chat app; it has been designed to reach out to more people than the standard social media platform such as Facebook, Twitter and many others.

-Another feature I love about Telegram is the fact that it allows you to create groups with an unlimited amount of users, which Whatsapp does not allow.
-Telegram also allows you to add friends that you don’t know by searching them by their username, you can add them and begin a conversation with them.
+Another feature I love about Telegram is that it allows you to create groups with an unlimited number of users, which Whatsapp does not qualify.
+Telegram also allows you to add friends you don’t know by searching them by their username; you can add them and begin a conversation with them.

-The technical creation of a cryptocurrency isn’t the hardest part of launching a successful crypto project, you can create your token in just a few lines of code.
+The technical creation of a cryptocurrency isn’t the most challenging part of launching a successful crypto project; you can create your token in just a few lines of code.

 The real work is in giving your coin or token value, building the infrastructure, maintaining it, and convincing others to buy in is the part that you should think of the most.
-There are so many tokens all over the world and more are being created every minute.
+There are so many tokens worldwide, and more are being created every minute.
 The difference is the value proposition that your project carries.

-That said, plenty of cryptocurrencies are unsuccessful, or even questionable from a legal standpoint, whether because the ICO wasn’t created in good faith or the coin failed to generate lasting interest.
+Many cryptocurrencies are unsuccessful or even questionable from a legal standpoint, whether because the ICO wasn’t created in good faith or the coin failed to generate lasting interest.